trallnag/ansible-roles-depot/git/README.md

 Sets up Git.

 Git is installed with APT.

-Git is not kept up to date.
+It is not kept up to date.

 ## Maintenance